 This Phoenix-based foundation has provided grants to River Fund to be used for a wide variety of assistance programs that include temporary housing, certain healthcare related financial help (prescriptions, office visit co-pays, etc.), minor vehicle repairs, work cards, sudden loss of life, replacement of legal documents such as birth certificates, relocation intervention for the welfare and safety of individuals and families and a myriad of unique situations that most people cannot imagine.

 This fund is made possible by Arizona legislative action which created a state statute that allows utility companies to transmit all abandoned deposits to a qualified fuel entity under certain conditions.
 As defined by Arizona statutes, River Fund, Inc. qualitfies as a 'fuel entity' and therefore allows River Fund the opportunity to provide assistance, under certain situations, to eligible recipients in making utility deposits and repairs or replacement of of utility related appliances or systems.
 Currently, the funding is available through Mohave Electric Cooperative and administered by River Fund, Inc.

 VETERANS ASSISTANCE FUND

 This fund was created through the efforts of the Bullhead City Fire Department Men of Fire Motorcycle Club and the VFW Riders from Post 404 in Fort Mohave, Arizona.
 Their idea was to organize motorcycle poker runs at different times of the year to raise funds to help River Fund provide assistance for veterans in need of help for any type of crisis or hardship situation.
 The first "run" was held April 24, 2015 and raised $7,000.00 which was seed money for the Veterans Assistance Fund.
-Now, five years later, there are two runs each year bringing in over $10,000 per event.
+Now, the net proceeds in recent years has exceeded $24,000 annually.